 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Technology’s role in society continues to expand in application and influence.
 The data generated through this digital frontier is growing exponentially, creating new challenges as well as exciting opportunities.
 The ability to sift through the vast amount of information requires a skillset that is part engineer and part artist.
 Finding data, making appropriate associations between data, constructing ways to communicate relationships of data, and applying business intelligence and analytics are fundamental to business in the digital age.
 Never before has there been so much information available for companies to strategize with, analyze, consume, and even market.
 The effective exploitation of data mining and predictive analytics technologies will be an invaluable skillset for the company looking for opportunities to stay competitive while maintaining lean and efficient organizations.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
 Each thread must be 400–500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to the threads of at least 2 classmates.
 Each reply must be 200–300 words.
-Each thread and reply must include at least 2 scholarly sources other than the Reading & Study material and 2 contextually appropriate scriptural references.
+Each thread and reply must include at least 2 scholarly sources other than the Learn material and 2 contextually appropriate scriptural references.
 Each thread and reply must follow current APA format.

 The student will complete practical exercises (tutorials) designed to (1) create experience with the software used in the course, (2) provide real-world examples of problems facing a variety of business sectors, (3) build understanding of how to methodically approach solving a data mining hypothesis, and (4) foster a greater understanding of the potential value of corporate data and the impact of big data.